PerfectFit-project/rasa_example_project/README.md

 	  - You have to pay for every month, but it is rather cheap.
    - Make sure you turn off your instance whenever you do not need it, as you are charged for the time that it is up.
    - Create your own version of this example project (e.g., via a fork).
-   - If you are NOT using Nginx, set the IP address of your Google Compute Engine instance in the function `send(message)` in the file frontend/static/js/script.js: `url: "http://<your_instance_IP>:5005/webhooks/rest/webhook"`.
+   - This example project uses Nginx.
+If you are NOT using Nginx, set the IP address of your Google Compute Engine instance in the function `send(message)` in the file frontend/static/js/script.js: `url: "http://<your_instance_IP>:5005/webhooks/rest/webhook"`.
       - When you run the project locally, use `url: "http://localhost:5005/webhooks/rest/webhook"`.
    - Clone your project from Github on the Google Compute Engine instance.

+### Starting your chatbot on the Google Compute Engine instance

-   - Navigate to your project folder on the Compute Engine instance and start your project with `docker-compose up`.
+   - Navigate to your project folder on the Compute Engine instance (e.g., `cd rasa_example_project`).
+   - Start your project with `docker-compose up --build` from inside the project folder.
-   - Check if all your containers are running on your Google Compute Engine instance via `docker container ls`.
+   - You can check if all your containers are running on your Google Compute Engine instance via `docker container ls`.
-   - You can access the frontend from your browser via `http://<your_instance_IP>/?userid=<some_user_id>&n=1`. `n` determines which session is started (1-5).
+   - You can access the frontend from your browser via `http://<your_instance_IP>/?userid=<some_user_id>&n=1`.
+      - For example, if your instance's IP is 233.23.33.22, you can use the URL `http://233.23.33.22/?userid=Bob22&n=1`.
+      - `n` determines which session is started (1-5).
 Earlier sessions need to be completed by a user to be able to access later ones.
+	  - This project uses Nginx.
+If you do NOT use Nginx:
-      - If you are not using Nginx, you also need to specify the port number: `http://<your_instance_IP>:3000/?userid=<some_user_id>&n=1`.
+         - You also need to specify the port number in the URL: `http://<your_instance_IP>:3000/?userid=<some_user_id>&n=1`.
-	  - And if you are not using Nginx, you also need to open port 3000 on your Google Compute Engine instance for tcp.
+	     - You also need to open port 3000 on your Google Compute Engine instance for tcp.
    - Open the chat here:

       <img src = "Readme_images/open_chat.PNG" width = "250" title="Open chat.">